roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 	</ol>
 <p>95% of nurses blindly followed the instructions given.
 In my last job I would see this sort of thing happen <i>daily</i>.
 At best it's negligent, at worst it's dangerous.</p>

-<p>This means we need more people at the competent level.
+<p>This means we need more people at the Competent level.
 To achieve this we need more good exemplars in the environment.</p>
  </li>

  <li>